shivaprakash-sudo/base-apparel-coming-soon/README.md

 - Flexbox
 - CSS Grid
 - Mobile-first workflow
-- Bootstrap - For styles
+- Tailwindcss - For styles

-### What I learned

-### Continued development

 ### Useful resources

-- [Bootstrap](https://www.example.com) - Official documentation is always a good place to start when you're in doubt.
+- [Tailwindcss](https://tailwindcss.com/docs/installation) - Official documentation is always a good place to start when you're in doubt.

 ## Author